aubreyrjones/lemon-py/README.md

 lemon-py grammar files are essentially just regular [lemon grammar files](lemon/lemon.html) but include an extension to support automatic lexer generation.

-A lexer and grammar definition for lemon py.
+A lexer and grammar definition for lemon-py.

 ```
 /*